Postage stamps and postal history of Bhutan: Start of the modern era

-Plans for issuing Bhutan's own postage stamps as a source of revenue for Bhutan was first suggested to the Bhutanese authorities by Sir Basil John Gould, the British-Indian political officer for Sikkim, Bhutan and Tibet from 1936 – 1945.
+Plans for issuing Bhutan's own postage stamps as a source of revenue for Bhutan was first suggested to the Bhutanese authorities by Sir Basil John Gould, the British-Indian political officer for Sikkim, Bhutan and Tibet from 1936 to 1945.
 In the mid 1950s this was successfully discussed again with the Ministry of Foreign Affairs of India, together with plans to join the UPU and the required modern postal system needed for becoming a member of this international organisation.
 India was willing to assist Bhutan in these stated desires.
 The need for a modern postal system was accelerated by the start of development programs in Bhutan and the end of its self-imposed isolation in the late 1950s and early 1960s.
 There was a sizeable increase of correspondence in English and the number of mail items, now also including Indian newspapers and periodicals for the staff managing schools and development projects.
 The Dzong mail service was not able to cope with the significant increase of mail items and its staff could in general not read English.
 In the first Five Year Plan launched in 1961 the set-up of a postal service was among the proposed development activities.
 A Posts & Telegraphs Department was established under the Ministry of Communications and the first regular post office was opened in the border town of Phuentsholing on 10 October 1962, when also the first postage stamps were issued.
 The decision of the Kingdom to issue postage stamps has been described also as its first assertion of its international personality.